Teaching AI Interactively: An Experience Report in Higher Education: What We Found

-The first theme derived from student interviews was \textit{Actively Constructing Knowledge}.
-Students enjoyed all the ways the class sessions helped them engage with the content in a hands-on manner.
+Students enjoyed the ways the class sessions helped them engage with the content in a hands-on manner.
 They appreciated the unplugged simulation activities, and often described their favorite activity as an example of a time they felt engaged.
 The activities allowed students to visualize the algorithm physically and play through small details in a hands-on manner (\textit{``The in class activities really broke concepts down to their core components and allowed us to }be\textit{ the components and perform actions, the way that they would be performed by an AI agent.''}).
 While learning the mathematics behind an AI algorithm can be challenging, the in-class instruction helped break down the challenge into manageable pieces.
 The coding labs helped students transition from conceptual understanding to practical implementation, in a low-stakes way that prepared them to complete the graded programming assignments.
 Students described learning as an active process of building understanding through doing rather than passively receiving information.
-Being physically and cognitively involved in class helped students engage deeply in advanced content.